Clinical Training Sites

 Masonic Medical Center

-Advocate Illinois Masonic is a 500-bed Level I trauma center on Chicago’s North Side serving a diverse urban population.
-Residents gain experience across orthopaedic trauma, sports medicine, adult reconstruction, hand, shoulder and elbow, and foot and ankle surgery in a high-volume tertiary-care environment.
+Advocate Illinois Masonic Medical Center is a 500-bed Level I trauma center on Chicago's North Side, serving a large and diverse urban population.
+Residents rotate through a broad subspecialty mix including orthopaedic trauma, sports medicine, adult reconstruction, hand, shoulder and elbow, and foot and ankle surgery.

 Advocate Christ